© Copyright 2020

 The support of the Castle Howard estate in this project is warmly acknowledged.

 Items in this series are currently not for sale, although high quality giclee prints are available on request (price £75+p&p.)
-A fully-illstrated catalogue is also available at £5.00.
+A fully-illustrated catalogue is also available at £5.00.
 Please click on the image for additional information.